ishapaliwal/Cancer_Genomics_and_Treatment_Prediction/README.md

 ---

 ## Contact
-For any queries or collaboration requests, please contact [Isha Paliwal](isha.paliwal11@gmail.com).
+For any queries or collaboration requests, please contact me at isha.paliwal11@gmail.com.